Heber–Overgaard, Arizona: Demographics

 The median income for a household in the CDP was $35,417, the median income for a family was $37,672, married-couple families was $37,961 and non-family was $26,858.
 About 22.3% of the population were below the poverty line, including 34.7% of those under age 18, 29.2% age 18–64, and 6.4% of those age 65 or over.
 26.6% of the total population were on disability.
 The industry was made of 10.7% (Agriculture, Forestry, Fishing and Hunting), 12.3% construction, 24.4% retail, 4.4% (transport, warehousing, utilities), 4.7% information, 3.4% (finance and insurance, real estate, and rental and leasing), 4.4% (professional, scientific, and management, and administrative and waste management), 9.4% (arts, entertainment, and recreation, and accommodation and food services), 4.3% other services, and 1.5% public administration.
 Employment Rate was 33.8%.

-Education attainment consisted of 32.1% with a high school or equivalent degree, 31.2% with some college (no degree), 8.8% with an associates degree, 11.8% with a bachelor's Degree, and 3.7% with a graduate or professional degree.
+Education attainment consisted of 32.1% with a high school or equivalent degree, 31.2% with some college (no degree), 8.8% with an associate degree, 11.8% with a bachelor's degree, and 3.7% with a graduate or professional degree.
 The school enrolled population was 86.9% consisting of 0% preschool, 86.9% kindergarten to 12th grade, 13% college or undergraduate, and 0% graduate or professional degree.

 Economy

-Retirement and tourism are an important part of the Heber-Overgaard economy.
+Retirement and tourism are an important part of the Heber–Overgaard economy.
 Proximity to the Sitgreaves National Forest provides recreational opportunities, and timber is harvested for Precision Pine Sawmill and Stone Container Paper Mill.
 A mulch plant processes forest by-products.

 Service businesses provide employment and services for the predominant retirement community.
 Government and schools also contribute to the local economy.
 Retail trade is increasing.
 Construction is also a major factor in the area's gradually expanding economy.

 Parks and outdoor recreation

-Heber-Overgaard offers multiple community facilities including a public library, 40-acre park, astronomical observatory, aviation airpark and a number of athletic facilities: baseball, football and Little League fields; basketball, volleyball, tennis and racquet ball courts.
+Heber–Overgaard offers multiple community facilities including a public library, 40-acre park, astronomical observatory, aviation airpark and a number of athletic facilities: baseball, football and Little League fields; basketball, volleyball, tennis and racquet ball courts.

-Immediately south of Heber-Overgaard is the Mogollon Rim, a steep escarpment ranging from 1,000 to 2,000 feet from the base to the highest plateau.
+Immediately south of Heber–Overgaard is the Mogollon Rim, a steep escarpment ranging from 1,000 to 2,000 feet from the base to the highest plateau.
 The Rim divides the northern plateau region from the lower central and southern areas.
 The Rim offers scenic views and numerous man-made lakes ideal for fishing.

 Hunting for elk, deer, turkey, antelope and bear is permitted.
 Fishing, in nearby trout streams, is popular.
 There are also picnic and camping facilities available within the area.
 Other scenic attractions in the area include Black Canyon Lake, Willow Springs Lake, Woods Canyon Lake, Chevelon Canyon Lake, the Canyon Creek Fish Hatchery, Chevelon Butte, and the Fort Apache Indian Reservation.

 Public services

-Heber-Overgaard is unincorporated, and governed by the Navajo County Board of Supervisors.
+Heber–Overgaard is unincorporated, and governed by the Navajo County Board of Supervisors.
 Education, fire and police services are provided by the county.